mattermost/docs/source/administration/prev-config-settings.rst

 Post Index Shards
 ^^^^^^^^^^^^^^^^^^^^^
 The number of shards to use for each post index.
-If this setting is changed, it only applies to newly created indexes.
+If this setting is changed, it only applies to newly-created indexes.
 To apply the change to existing indexes, purge and rebuild the index after changing this setting.

 +-------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"PostIndexShards": 1`` with numerical input.        |